 - 1. Place the work piece in the workstation.
 The window will provide a suitable transparent barrier between the operator's face and the work piece to prevent flying abrasive particles from entering the eyes, nose, or mouth. - 2.
 Turn on the dust collector that is connected to the workstation. - 3.
-Install the appropriate nozzle in the handpiece, being sure that the O-ring is in place, and firmly seat the nozzle finger tight.
-The machine is initially equipped with a 0.030" diameter nozzle (green), which is suitable for most abrasives and cutting purposes. - 4.
-Make sure the handpiece is inserted into the workstation through one of the side openings.
-Grasp it firmly as if it were a pencil, aiming the tip of the nozzle at the work piece.
+Install the appropriate nozzles in the handpieces, being sure that the O-rings are in place, and firmly seat the nozzles finger tight.
+The machine is initially equipped with a 0.030" diameter nozzle (green), which is suitable for most abrasives and cutting purposes, and with a 0.018" diameter nozzle (violet) for use with smaller abrasives. - 4.
+Make sure the handpieces are inserted into the workstation through each of the side openings.
+Grasp the selected handpiece (see tank select switch) firmly as if it were a pencil, aiming the tip of the nozzle at the work piece.
 The tip should be about 1/4" to 1/2" away from the surface to be blasted (optimum distance for cutting is 5-8 times the nozzle outlet diameter).